duriantaco/neutrix/docs/guide/computed.md

 ## Dependency Tracking

 One of the features of computed values is automatic dependency tracking.
-Unlike other state management solutions where you need to explicitly specify dependencies, Spyn tracks them automatically by monitoring which parts of the state your computation actually uses.
+Unlike other state management solutions where you need to explicitly specify dependencies, neutrix tracks them automatically by monitoring which parts of the state your computation actually uses.

 For example: